Dalit Buddhist movement: Ambedkar's reinterpretations

 Ambedkar not only rejected Hinduism but also the most popular Buddhist schools.
-Ambedkar considered all ideas in Theravada, Vajrayana and Mahayana Buddhism that relate to an individual's merit and spiritual development as insertions into Buddhism, and something that "cannot be accepted to be the word of the Buddha".
+According to certain interpretations on Ambedkar's views, he considered all ideas in Theravada, Vajrayana and Mahayana Buddhism that relate to an individual's merit and spiritual development as insertions into Buddhism, and something that "cannot be accepted to be the word of the Buddha".
 Buddhism, to Ambedkar, must have been a social reform movement.
-Ambedkar's radical reinterpretations of the faith rejected many of the main tenets of mainstream Buddhism such as renunciation, meditation, Samsara, Karma, reincarnation and even the Four Noble Truths, which Ambedkar claims to have been invented by wrong-headed monks.
+Ambedkar's radical reinterpretations of the faith reinterpreted many of the main tenets of mainstream Buddhism such as renunciation, meditation, Samsara, Karma, reincarnation and even the Four Noble Truths.
+Although none of the concepts are rejected, the extent of the reinterpretation means many mainstream Buddhist sources claim it to be rejection of the core tenets of Buddhism.

-Ambedkar reinvents the traditional story of The Buddha and the Great Renunciation in order to try and gain mass appeal from Dalits by giving the impression that The Buddha founded Buddhism as a social reform movement rather than a spiritual movement.
+Ambedkar reinterprets the traditional story of The Buddha and the Great Renunciation in order to try and gain mass appeal from Dalits by giving the impression that The Buddha founded Buddhism as a social reform movement rather than a spiritual movement.
 Virginia Hancock writes about Ambedkar's reinterpretations as turning the Buddha into a politician.

 According to Ambedkar, the Buddha advocated a rational and peaceful resolution of an inter-tribe water conflict but was unable to gain the necessary political leverage because he lacked majority vote.
 He then went into exile and became a renunciant because it was the only way to prevent his tribe from going to war with their neighbors.
 Ambedkar omits any mention of old age, sickness, and death (the forms of suffering the Buddha is usually understood to have encountered).
 In this way the Buddha’s renunciation is motivated more by political exigencies rather than a desire to find the ultimate truth, and he becomes a figure not unlike a minority politician in contemporary India.
 The discussion of water rights was also a familiar topic after the Mahad Satyagraha.
 These changes, though unorthodox, create a character for the Buddha that might be easily understood by oppressed communities, specifically Dalits.

 Scholars broadly accept that the depictions of the Buddha as a social reformer are inaccurate.
 (Note: It has been long recognized that Buddhism and Jainism were not movements for social reform, and that the Buddha's doctrine did not aim at transformation or improvement of the social conditions.)
 Gombrich (2012), states that there is no evidence that the Buddha began or pursued social reforms, rather his aim was at the salvation of those who joined his monastic order.
 Modernist interpreters of Buddhism, states Gombrich, keep picking up this "mistake from western authors", a view that initially came into vogue during the colonial era.